c-p-war/C867/README.md

 -  degree.h

--  student.h and student.cpp
+-  student.h and student.c

--  roster.h and roster.cpp
+-  roster.h and roster.c

--  main.cpp
+-  main.c

 Note: There must be a total of six source code files.